Value distribution of q-differences of meromorphic functions in several complex variables: Introduction

 \section{Introduction}

+At the beginning of the twentieth century, the foundations of the general theory of the linear difference equations in one independent variable was built by N\"{o}rlund \cite{norlund}, Carmichael \cite{carmichael} and Pincherle \cite{pincherle}, and of the linear $q$-difference equations by Jackson \cite{jackson}, Mason \cite{mason-1914, mason} and Adams \cite{adams-1929}.
+Meanwhile, the general theory of difference equations in more than one independent variable, or of linear partial difference equations, was studied by Adams \cite{adams-1, adams-2, adams-3,adams-4}.
+For this background of linear partial $q$-difference equations, we refer to a review article of Adams \cite{adams-1931}.

-The most striking result in the Nevanlinna theory of value distribution is the second main theorem, which is an inequality relating two leading quantities in the value distribution theory.
-One of these quantities is the characteristic function, which measures the rate of growth of a function or a map, and the other quantity is the counting function, which tells the size of the preimages of points or sets.Since 1925, when R.~Nevanlinna~\cite{nevanlinna-2} established the value distribution theory for meromorphic functions in the complex plane~$\mathbb{C}$, many forms of the second main theorem for holomorphic maps, as well as meromorphic maps, on various contexts were found.
-For example, in 1933, H. Cartan \cite{cartan} extended Nevanlinna's second main theorem for the case of holomorphic curves into complex projective spaces sharing hyperplanes in general position.
-Later, Nochka extended the Cartan's second main theorem for the case of hyperplanes in subgeneral position; in 1941 Ahlfors, following Weils' work, gave a geometric approach to obtain the second main theorem.
-In 2004, Ru \cite{ru-2004} extended the Cartan's second main theorem for the case of hypersurfaces.
-For the background of the Nevanlinna theory, we refer to \cite{hayman, yang, ru-1, noguchi-winkelmann}.
+Since 1925, when R. Nevanlinna \cite{nevanlinna-2} established the theory, the value distribution theory of meromorphic functions of one complex variable has found numerous applications in the theory of complex differential equations.
+The most striking result, in the Nevanlinna theory of value distribution, is the second main theorem, which is an inequality relating two leading quantities in the value distribution theory, namely, the characteristic function, which measures the rate of growth of a function or a map, and the counting function, which tells the size of the preimages of points or sets.
+Later on, many forms of the second main theorem for holomorphic maps, as well as meromorphic maps, on various contexts were found.
+For example, in 1933, H. Cartan \cite{cartan} extended Nevanlinna's second main theorem for the case of holomorphic curves into complex projective spaces sharing hyperplanes in general position (see also the 2004 review paper by Gundersen and Hayman \cite{gundersen-hayman} where Cartan's second main theorem is applied to study complex equations.)
+For the background of the Nevanlinna theory of one and several complex variables, we refer to \cite{hayman, yang, ru-1, noguchi-winkelmann}.
+It is well known that the logarithmic derivative lemma for meromorphic functions $f$ in one and several complex variables $m(r, \frac{f'}{f})=O(\log (rT_{f}(r)))$ holds outside a possible set of finite linear measure.
+This lemma plays a key role in proving the celebrated forms of second main theorem and also has numerous applications in complex differential equations (see, e.g., \cite{laine} and references therein).